rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 ## Per-substep vs per-step systems

-Per-substep (executed after each micro-move or attempted push):
+Per-substep (executed after each micro‑move or attempted push, and once for non‑move actions):

+- Record trail for the acting agent’s current tile

 - `portal_system`